barebox/barebox/Documentation/boards/imx/nxp-imx8mm-evk.rst

     then afterwards, the newly written boot partition is activated (This is controlled by the barebox ``mmcX.boot`` variable).

+The following steps are required to write the image to the QSPI NOR flash:

+  - The 32KiB preamble MMC preamble must be stripped.

+  - The QSPI NOR partition ``barebox`` must be erased before the stripped image is written.
+The erase size depends on the stripped image size but always start at offset 0.

+  - Write the stripped barebox image to the QSPI NOR partition ``barebox`` at offset 0.

 The ``barebox_update`` command takes care of this and need just be supplied a barebox image as argument.